 Most homeowners choose seamless gutters because of the value and home protection they provide.

 Without seams, seamless gutters are better looking and eliminate much of the leak threat posed by the sectional gutters with multiple seams on each side of a house.

 Copper is the upscale choice at $25 to $35 per linear foot and often includes the maintenance cost of polishing it unless a natural copper patina is preferred.

 Common Seamless Gutter Project Scenarios

-We’ve configured a 2,000 square foot home three different ways to show how the linear feet of seamless gutters are affected.
-Each hypothetical house in the examples below has an attached 2.5-car garage (approx. 22 x 26).
+We’ve configured a 2,000 square foot home in three different ways to show how the linear feet of seamless gutters are affected.
+Each hypothetical house in the examples below has an attached 2.5-car garage (approx. 22 x 26 feet).